JayWu0512/stanCode_SC101/README.md

 ## 👨‍💻 About Me

-In May 2023, I decided to pursue a career in programming, exploring the integration between the fields of accounting and programming, and I am currently navigating this path.
+In Oct 2023, I decided to pursue a career in programming, exploring the integration between the fields of accounting and programming, and I am currently navigating this path.

 ## 📆 My Journey